aldopando/BellabeatCaseStudy/README.md

 8. Checking for NULL values in each table.
 In order to figure out how to address possible NULL values in the data, first I need to know if they exist at all and in what columns.
 I counted the null values for each column in each table of the project.
 [Here](checkingNulls.md) you can see the queries used and the results in each table.
    05/26/2025

-9. Checking for consistency between tables.
+9. Before knowing what tables I'm going to use for the analysis, I decided to to go over some certain tables and determinate if they represent accurate and comnplete information for analysis and make sense with other tables.

+10. Checking for consistency between minute tables in each dataset.
+Allegedlly, each minute table contains a specific metric (calories, steps, METs, intensities, and sleep) that was tracked simultaniously at the same time and for the same users (Id) along with the other metrics.
+Therefore, I decided to compare and see if the tables contain the same users Id and during the same periods of time.
+For this task, I used SQL along with Google sheets.

+12. I ensured that minutes and hours tables were consistent between them in each dataset.
+They allegedlly were tracked during the same peiod of time and add up the same total for each id user.

-10. I created a subquery in the `heartrate_seconds` table to convert the STRING values of the `"Time"` column to `TIMESTAMP` values using the `PARSE_TIMESTAMP()`function.
+13. I created a subquery in the `heartrate_seconds` table to convert the STRING values of the `"Time"` column to `TIMESTAMP` values using the `PARSE_TIMESTAMP()`function.

     `enter code here`